 The company is #53 on Forbes “World’s Most Valuable Brands” list with a value of $10.7B and annual sales of $15.9B.
 Zara added 77 stores in 2015.
 Currently, the nearest store to St. Louis is in Chicago.
 Zara opened its first store in the coastal town of A Coruña in the northwest of Spain in 1975.
 The company now has more than 2,100 stores in 88 countries.

 Founded in Richmond, Virginia in 1996, the company initially focused on selling vintage Levi’s, later expanding its inventory to include a variety of men’s and women’s clothing and accessories.
 Need Supply launched its online presence in 2008 and opened stores in Shibuya and Kumamoto, Japan in late 2015.
 Reportedly, storefronts in New York and Los Angeles are in the works as well.

 When retail behemoth IKEA opened west of Vandeventer Avenue across from the City Foundry site, many expected it to set off a retail boom in the area.
 Now open a year and a half, the St. Louis IKEA is reportedly hitting its expected $100M in annual sales.
 The City Foundry site itself was once explored for demolition and replacement with a strip mall development called Midtown Station.
 With retail leases apparently gaining traction, the city may be seeing its first significant new retail hub in years.

 *Patagonia has reached out to nextSTL and offered the following statement, “Patagonia does not have plans to open a retail store at the City Foundry development in St. Louis.”
-We will continue to update this story as more is known.

 *Zara has also reached out to nextSTL with the following statement, “Please kindly be advised that we are not planning to open Zara in St. Louis.”